upa/vxlan-vyatta/README.md

 Install
 -------
-vxlan-vyatta requires vyatta to install gcc, make and git before installing this application.
+vxlan-vyatta requires vyatta to be installed gcc, make and git before installing this application.